 - S5 forms the lowest dermatome and represents the skin immediately at and adjacent to the anus.

-Key Muscle Groups In ASIA Score
+Key Muscle Groups In ASIA Score or ASIA Impairment Scale

 In ASIA Scoring system ten muscle groups innervation by the cervical and lumbosacral spinal cord are tested.
 The ASIA system does not include the abdominal muscles supplied by thoracic segments because they are not feasible to delineate one from another and because these levels can be better marked by sensory levels.